TroelsMortensen/CodeLabs/Tutorials/EerToLogical/014 Multivalued attributes.md

 These were mentioned on the second slide, about strong entities.
 Now we need to deal with them.

-Most relational database do have some kind of attribute type, which can hold multiple values, e.g. in an array.
-But this approach is not good for queries.
+Most relational databases do have some kind of attribute type, which can hold multiple values, e.g. in an array.
+But this approach is not good for queries, and harder to update.

-Instead a new relation is created to keep each value and a reference to the entity occurrence.
+Instead, a new relation is created to keep each value and a reference to the entity occurrence.

 Example: